ortus-boxlang/boxlang-docs/language/components/functions.md

 * Cookie
 * Client

-Because Boxlang must search for variables when you do not specify the scope, you can improve performance by specifying the scope for all variables.
+Because BoxLang must search for variables when you do not specify the scope, you can improve performance by specifying the scope for all variables.

 ## Executing Functions